eisental/RedstoneChips/README.md

 * improved performance of circuit destruction.
 * circuits are now destroyed when one of their blocks get exploded.
 * new /redchips-classes command.
-* renamed active list command to /redchips-active
+* renamed active circuits list command to /redchips-active
 * new /redchips-prefs command, for viewing and editing the preferences file from within the game.
 * moved plugin files to the plugin folder.
 * preferences are now a yaml file.